kesne/jeopardy-bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 You can also go to the admin panel directly by navigating to `<appname>.herokuapp.com/admin`.
+The username and password should be configured during the heroku deploy process, and default to `jeopardy` and `bot`, respectively.

 ## How to Play